-Note 3: LIQUIDITY
+Note 3: LIQUIDITY AND AVAILABILITY OF RESOURCES

-As of December 31, 2020, the Organization has \$864,390 of financial assets available within one year of the statement of financial position date consisting of cash of \$214,606, accounts receivable of \$470,362, and promises to give of \$179,422.
-Except for \$153,991 of promises to give restricted for core adoption and post adoption programs, none of the financial assets are subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the statement of financial position date.
-The Organization has a goal to maintain financial assets to meet 60 to 90 days of normal operating expenses, which are on average \$243,000 per month.
+As of December 31, 2021, the Organization has \$1,012,001 of financial assets available within one year of the statement of financial position date consisting of cash of \$230,094, accounts receivable of \$556,933, and promises to give of \$224,974.
+Except for \$181,794 of promises to give restricted for core adoption and post adoption programs, none of the financial assets are subject to donor or other contractual restrictions that make them unavailable for general expenditure within one year of the statement of financial position date.
+The Organization has a goal to maintain financial assets to meet 60 to 90 days of normal operating expenses, which are on average \$290,000 per month.
 As more fully described in Note 8, the Organization has a committed line of credit in the amount of \$100,000, which could be drawn upon in the event of an unanticipated liquidity need.

-As of December 31, 2019, the Organization had \$612,200 of financial assets available within one year of the statement of financial position date consisting of cash of \$229,418, accounts receivable of \$213,179, and promises to give of \$169,603.
-Except for \$113,941 of promises to give restricted for core adoption and post adoption programs, none of the financial assets were subject to donor or other contractual restrictions that made them unavailable for general expenditure within one year of the statement of financial position date.
-The Organization had a goal to maintain financial assets to meet 60 to 90 days of normal operating expenses, which were on average \$228,000 per month.
+As of December 31, 2020, the Organization had \$864,390 of financial assets available within one year of the statement of financial position date consisting of cash of \$214,606, accounts receivable of \$470,362, and promises to give of \$179,422.
+Except for \$153,991 of promises to give restricted for core adoption and post adoption programs, none of the financial assets were subject to donor or other contractual restrictions that made them unavailable for general expenditure within one year of the statement of financial position date.
+The Organization had a goal to maintain financial assets to meet 60 to 90 days of normal operating expenses, which were on average \$243,000 per month.
 As more fully described in Note 8, the Organization had a committed line of credit in the amount of \$100,000, which could be drawn upon in the event of an unanticipated liquidity need.

 The Organization's endowment funds consist of donor-restricted endowments as well as income from those funds.
-Income from donor-restricted endowments is restricted for specific purposes until appropriated and, therefore, is not available for general expenditure.
+Only the income from Holland endowment fund is restricted for specific purposes until appropriated and, therefore, is not available for general expenditure.